westial/trendshift/README.md

 TrendShift
 ==========

-TrendShift is a builder library that appends some trend related cumulative calculation information about a column onto given pandas DataFrame.
+TrendShift is a builder-like library that appends some trend aggregations about onto a given pandas DataFrame.

 In the following image the blue line, with the value on the right side, draws the EUR/USD price along a few hours and the red line, with the value on the left,